wasmerio/old-docs.wasmer.io/docs/wasmer-js/client/examples/hello-world/hello-world-client.md

 # Hello World! in the Browser

-In this very simple example, we want to develop a Browser-based application that calls a WebAssembly module that in turn calls a native "OS" function.
+In this introductory example, we will develop a Browser-based application that uses the following call chain.

 `JavaScript` --> `WebAssembly` --> `Native "OS" function`

-In this case, we will invoke the simple WASM module [`as-echo`](https://github.com/torch2424/as-echo) that receives a text string and echoes it back by writing it to standard out.
+In this case, we will invoke the WASM module [`as-echo`](https://github.com/torch2424/as-echo) that receives a text string and does nothing more than echo it back by writing it to standard out.

+> ### Under the Hood
+> The WASM function `as-echo` calls the native "OS" function `fd_write` that writes data to a particular file descriptor (hence `fd` in the function name)

-However, files descriptors such as "standard in" and "standard out" are not normally available to a WebAssembly module since they belong to the underlying "OS".
+However, interaction with file descriptors such as "standard in" and "standard out" is not normally possible for a WebAssembly module, since this type of functionality belongs to the underlying "OS".
 Therefore, we must make use of the following two packages:

 | Package Name | Description
 |---|---|
-| `@wasmer/wasi` | Bridges the gap between the black-box world of a WebAssembly module and functionality available from the host environment
+| `@wasmer/wasi` | A set of JavaScript polyfills to bridge the gap between the black-box world of a WebAssembly module and functionality available in the host environment
-| `@wasmer/wasmfs` | A sandboxed filesystem with which `@wasmer/wasi` can interact
+| `@wasmer/wasmfs` | Provide access to a sand-boxed filesystem with which `@wasmer/wasi` can interact

+> ### REMINDER!
+> The term "OS" used above is in quotes because in this particular case, the native function called by `as-echo` that writes to standard out, belongs to the JavaScript runtime, and not the actual underlying operating system.

 This example will be bundled and served by [Parcel](https://parceljs.org/) and run in the browser.